shashank68/etoe_telegram/README.md

 ## Features

 * Uses Elliptic Curve Diffie-Hellman to get a shared key
-* Messages are encryted using AES
+* Messages are encrypted using AES
-* Initially, public key is uploaded to a [server](https://pub-keys.herokuapp.com/)
+* Initially, ECDH public key is uploaded to a [server](https://pub-keys.herokuapp.com/)
 * A client willing to chat will fetch this public key and derives a shared secret
+* This shared secret will be used to encrypt the conversations